prebid/prebid.github.io/dev-docs/show-multi-format-ads.md

 Once declared, any bidder that supports at least one of the media types can participate in the auction for that ad unit.

 {: .alert.alert-info :}
-For ad ops setup instructions, see [Setting up Prebid Multi-Format in DFP]({{site.baseurl}}/adops/setting-up-prebid-multi-format-in-dfp.html).
+For ad ops setup instructions, see [Setting up Prebid Multiformat in DFP]({{site.baseurl}}/adops/setting-up-prebid-multiformat-in-dfp.html).

 * TOC
 {:toc}

-## How Multi-Format Ads Work
+## How Multiformat Ads Work

-Prebid multi-format ad units allow direct competition between banner, native, and/or video bids.
+Prebid multiformat ad units allow direct competition between banner, native, and/or video bids.

-At a high level, Prebid.js supports multi-format ads as follows:
+At a high level, Prebid.js supports multiformat ads as follows:

 1. An ad unit may define a [`mediaTypes`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#addAdUnits-MediaTypes) object to specify one or more supported formats and their respective properties.
 2. Each bidder specified on a given ad unit will be eligible to bid if the bidder supports at least one of the media types specified via `adUnit.mediaTypes`.